signalfx/signalfx-agent/deployments/k8s/README.md

 This requires version 3.6.2 or later of the agent to work.

+## AWS EKS/Fargate
+If you are running on AWS EKS with Fargate profiles, you will need to deploy a special instance of the agent within the cluster in such a way that it can access the Fargate virtual nodes and pods.
+The simplest way to do this is to just run the agent as a single-replica Deployment in a namespace that a Fargate profile covers.
+The signalfx-agent Helm chart supports this by specifying the chart value `isServerless: true`.
+This will skip the creation of the normal DaemonSet in favor of a 1-replica Deployment.
+There will also be special configuration to automatically discover all pods on all nodes within the cluster, as well as config to make the agent discover and scrape container metrics from the virtual kubelets that are created by EKS.
+All traditional host infrastructure monitors will be disabled if `isServerless: true`.

+Two notable limitations when running the agent as a Deployment in Fargate:

+ - Due to network configuration set by AWS, the agent pod cannot access its own kubelet, which means container stats (those from `kubelet-stats`) will not be emitted for the agent container.

+ - All pod monitoring must be done in a single, centralized agent instance.
+   The agent should will vertically quite well so more CPU or (to a lesser extent) memory will help it monitor a very large Fargate-based cluster if needed.
+You can also deploy the agent as a sidecar container on each pod but this is generally unnecessary and somewhat wasteful of resources.

+The [serverless](./serverless) directory contains a set of sample YAML resources that you can start from to deploy the agent in a serverless K8s environment.

 ## Development

 These resources can be refreshed from the Helm chart by using the